 So Why Make Your Own Potting Mix?

-- SAVE MONEY.
+- 1. SAVE MONEY.
 Potting mix bags range in price although high quality premium mixes are expensive.
-You can ALWAYS make your own premium quality mix cheaper!
+You can ALWAYS make your own premium quality potting mix cheaper!

-- SAFE INGREDIENTS.
-Many non-certified organic commercial mixes contain water crystals or soil wetters made from chemical polymers and after researching the dangers of these, I’ve decided not to use or recommend such products.
+- 3. SAFE INGREDIENTS.
+Many non-certified organic commercial mixes contain water crystals or soil wetters.
+These are made from chemical polymers.
+After researching the dangers of these, I’ve decided not to use or recommend such products.
 Other bagged mixes contain chemical fertilizers.
-By making your own mix, you know exactly what’s in it and can control the outcome you want with no hazardous ingredients.
+By making your own potting mix recipe, you know exactly what’s in it and can control the outcome you want with no hazardous ingredients.

 - 5. LONGER LASTING.
-By choosing the right ingredients, you will get more mileage out of your mix than a bagged mix based on bark.
+By choosing the right ingredients, you will get more mileage out of your own potting mix recipe, than a bagged mix based on bark.
 This ingredient quickly decomposes and becomes moisture resistant.